How to Manage Your Time EffectivelyHow to Manage Your Time Effectively

 The University of California found that the more difficulty you have saying ‘no,’ the more likely you are to experience these negative outcomes.

 Two more universities highlighted the benefits of taking breaks.
-The University of Pennsylvania discovered that saying ‘no’ increases your perceived control and happiness, and the University of Houston noticed that denying doing certain activities enhance self-esteem and self-worth.
+The University of Pennsylvania discovered that saying ‘no’ increases your perceived control and happiness, while the University of Houston noticed that denying doing certain activities enhance self-esteem and self-worth.

 Important: Do not say “maybe” or “I’ll think about it” if you mean “no.” Give a brief, honest explanation, and that’s all.